iwinyeung/Swift-Portfolio/README.md

 </p>

 # 3D XYZ Spinner
+This animation stimulates a physics demonstration of a vector spinner.
+Using private variables, VStacks, HStacks, and image functions, a spinner can be created in the x-y-z perspective.
 ![](https://github.com/iwinyeung/Swift-Portfolio/blob/master/XYZspinner/spinner.gif)

 # Calculator
 A simple calculator that utilizes Doubles, Strings, Tags, and Else-If statements to accomplish the task of adding,subtracting,multiplying, and dividing integers.
+This app utilizes a Main.storyboard and sender tags to give the buttons their numerical value.

 ![](https://github.com/iwinyeung/Swift-Portfolio/blob/master/calc/Screen%20Shot%202020-01-03%20at%201.25.03%20PM.png)
 ![](https://github.com/iwinyeung/Swift-Portfolio/blob/master/calc/Screen%20Shot%202020-01-03%20at%201.26.33%20PM.png)